Precommit Hook

 NVM Users Please Note

 If you use Node Version Manager (NVM), husky will automatically use the node version that is set by nvm on your shell.
 If you use a git GUI client like GitKraken or Source Tree, they may fall back to using the default node version.
 So, you may have to set your default node version to your most used project’s node version.
 If you know any other solution, I would love to know it in the comments below.
-Also, if you’re tired of typing nvm use
+Also, if you’re tired of typing nvm use each time you open a terminal in a JavaScript project, this article will show you how to never have to do this again!

 Conclusion